IMBA's Dig In Program

 IMBA will select projects submitted quarterly by IMBA Local Partner organizations to solicit funding via online peer-to-peer crowdsourcing model on imba.com.
 Each project will be eligible for $1,000 of matching funds from IMBA corporate partners once the project reaches $1,000 in online donations.
 IMBA will distribute these funds on a quarterly basis once the project has run its quarterly cycle.
 IMBA Local Partner organizations will receive 90% of all online donations and 10% will be retained by IMBA for processing fees and for general program support.

-The Dig In application period is now closed.
-The application will reopen on August 1, 2020.
+The Dig In application period is currently open!

 What types of projects will be considered?